Germany starts new admission programme for Afghan refugees

 "Based on defined admission criteria, we can offer protection to particularly endangered and vulnerable people from Afghanistan," Interior Minister Nancy Faeser said in a statement.

 Germany will cooperate with civil society organizations to select and reach the targeted groups.
-It was not immediately clear how long the programme will be in place.
+The government plans to run the programme until the end of the legislative period in October 2025.

 Berlin has not recognised the Taliban as a legitimate government since they took over Afghanistan in August 2021 as U.S.-backed foreign forces withdrew after two decades of war.